 Cyclists are well catered for with dedicated cycle paths, which are regulated with their own set of rules and systems, including traffic signals and lanes.
 Just as the sidewalks are not meant for bicycles, pedestrians should watch out for cyclists and not walk in designated bike lanes.
 When driving, expats should give priority to cyclists if they turn across a cycle lane.

-The thought of getting on a bike may seem daunting at first, overwhelming expats who are not used to cycling.
-However, it's easy to learn and take lessons, and many schools also help children become familiar with getting around by bike.
+The thought of getting on a bike may seem daunting at first, but it's easy to learn and expats can even take lessons – many schools also familiarise children with cycling.

 Expats taking public transport should check whether they can carry their bike with them and if so what rules apply to them.
 For example, only folding bikes are permitted on trams or buses, while train passengers are recommended to register their bicycle before their train trip.